camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Connector template

-To create reusable building blocks for modeling, you must provide at least one domain-specific [connector template](./connector-templates.md).
+To create reusable building blocks for modeling, you are required to provide a domain-specific [connector template](./connector-templates.md).

 A connector template defines the binding to your connector runtime behavior via the following object: